Exporting Interfaces Using Frida¶

 Troubleshooting¶

-If you experience hang or timeout issues when calling interfaces through API or HTTP interface methods, it’s likely because your application is in the background and has been forcibly put to sleep by the system.
-So you may need to keep the APP running in the foreground at all times.
+If API or HTTP interface calls result in freezing or timeouts, it’s likely because the app is in the background and has been forcibly suspended by the system.
+To resolve this, keep the app running in the foreground at all times.